Fuco1/org-pretty-table/README.md

 # Usage

-Just enable the `org-pretty-table-mode` in an org buffer and it will replace the ASCII table borders with beautiful unicode ones.
+Enable the `org-pretty-table-mode` in an org buffer and it will replace the ASCII table borders with beautiful unicode ones.
+The replacement is *only visual* (using [display text properties][props]), nothing in your file is actually changed.
+The buffer and the file saved to disc still contains the original ASCII characters (which it must since that's what org uses for table detection).

 You can customize `org-pretty-table-charset` to change the border characters.
 This mode comes with two built-in "themes", single